PrashantMohta/HollowKnight.CustomKnight/docs/user/skins.md

+---
+title: Get Skins
+nav_order: 2
+parent: Users
+---

 ## Skins

 ### Installing Skins:

+> TODO: Add a screenshot here

 Follow the instructions below to install a skin, or you can watch [this video tutorial by fireb0rn](https://youtu.be/z35cFvU0McQ?si=Nqurex-9Kg0I_foo&t=466)

-> TODO: Add a screenshot here

 1. Download the skin
 2. Place the skin's images in a directory that is the same name as the skin